 Professional Services Jobs Outlook

 Because professional services are consistently in demand, the job outlook for these careers remains strong year over year.
-According to the BLS, employment in professional and business services has grown by 880,000 jobs since February 2020, including the addition of 74,000 jobs in June 2022.
+According to the BLS, employment in professional and business services is predicted to grow 7.3% between 2021 and 2031.
+Put another way, the BLS expects the professional services industry to add 1.5 million new jobs during that time, which is also the third-largest projected growth rate across all major industries.

-In addition, workers can often perform professional services jobs from home.
+In addition, workers can often perform professional services jobs from home working remotely.
 With many companies willing to hire outside their immediate geographic areas, there are ample opportunities for professionals in the field.

 Image credit: stokkete / Depositphotos.com